中文

 (Summer before and during Senior Year)

-• Strategically determine and balance reach, probable, and likely schools
+• Determine strategically a list of 10+ reach, probable, and likely schools

-• Decide on Early Decision or (Restricted) Early Action
+• Decide on whether to apply Early Decision or (Restricted) Early Action

-• Craft authentic, standout essays and personal statements (often dozens)
+• Craft authentic, standout essays and personal statements (often dozens of long and short ones, plus short takes)

-• Complete detailed application forms and relevant supplements (e.g., portfolios)
+• Complete detailed application forms and relevant supplements (plus portfolios, if applicable)

 • Apply for merit-based scholarships, if applicable